jcpeeps/RuDASA-2024/markdown/resources/resource/portal/mental-health.md

 ## Reading material

-* Brief Interventions and brief therapy for substance abuse [Article here (Broken Link)](https://store.samhsa.gov/sites/default/files/d7/priv/sma12-3952.pdf)
+* Brief Interventions and brief therapy for substance abuse [Article here](https://store.samhsa.gov/product/tip-34-brief-interventions-and-brief-therapies-substance-abuse/sma12-3952)

 * Overcoming the Use of Mechanical Restraints in Psychiatry: A New Challenge in the Everyday Clinical Practice at the Time of COVID-19; De Beradis et al 2020.
 [Article here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7700144/pdf/jcm-09-03774.pdf)